 - Gather your group and clean the beach once per month.
-Please e-mail your cleanup schedule to info@blueoceansociety.org - Write down participant names on a sign-in list at each cleanup. - Collect trash remember even to pick up the small stuff! - While you're picking up litter, fill out data cards.
+Please e-mail your cleanup schedule to katie@blueoceansociety.org. - Write down participant names on a sign-in list at each cleanup. - Collect trash remember even to pick up the small stuff! - While you're picking up litter, fill out data cards.
 Make sure data cards are filled out as accurately as possible! - Weigh trash - Bring trash to a local dumpster or dump (pick-up may be available in some locations; check with us). - Send data cards to Blue Ocean Society each month in the envelopes we provide.
-Data cards may also be dropped off at our office in Portsmouth. - Keep in touch with Blue Ocean Society regarding supply needs, volunteer training needs, and questions.
+Data cards may also be dropped off at our office in Portsmouth.

-Blue Ocean Society's Responsibilities:
+Blue Ocean Society's Responsibilities

 - Provide orientation to the group leader and volunteers before you begin your first cleanup, attend first cleanup, and be available for consultation throughout your service time. - Provide all supplies, including gloves, data cards and trash bags. - Provide background information for you to give your volunteers. - Recognize your efforts on our website, media releases, newsletters and social media platforms.
-Please send us photos and tag us on social media posts!